 Higher level of workout intensity and change of exercises can trigger the soreness.
 Different people get DOMS in different bodyparts.

-I am already working out for two decades, and I always get soreness after chest workouts, but rarely so I get any pain in my biceps or triceps.
+I have been working out for two decades, and I almost always get muscle soreness after chest workouts, but rarely do I get any pain in my biceps or triceps, it's very individual.

 While DOMS is good pain, pain from injuries is not good at all.
 Injuries may happen if you start lifting too heavy too soon.
 Don't lift heavy right from the beginning, increase your intensity gradually to get your body accustomed to the stress from working out.